PoisotLab/ms_metaweb_transfer/README.md

 @fig:concept is amenable to changes; notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].
+Most importantly, although we focus on a trophic system, it is an established fact that different types of interactions do themselves interact [see *e.g.*
+@Kawatsu2021AreNet; @Kefi2012MorMea].
+Future development of metaweb inference techniques should cover the prediction of multiple interaction types.

 # Data used for the case study